adesh-nsurely/firebase-auth-mcve/README.md

 ```

 #### Firebase project 2
 The custom claims are not always set correctly when running on the second project.
-This firebase project was setup few months back
+Note that the when setting the custom claims no error is thrown.

 ```
 ➜  firebase-auth-mcve git:(main) ✗ go run main.go